 Open a new tab in your web browser, right now, and Google something.
 See those ads that take up the very top of the search results page?
 Those are PPC search ads.
 People actually like them, too—75% of people who click on ads say paid search ads make it easier to find the information they’re searching for online.
 Another reason to use search ads for middle-of-the-funnel marketing?
 You can literally bid on keywords and phrases that drive customers to your websites—and if you’re really good at it, you can identify the key phrases that result in the most leads and sales, which will reduce your ad spend costs and increase your return.

 You know the phrase, “out of sight, out of mind?”
 With remarketing, you’ll never be out of your target audience’s sight or mind.
 Remarketing (or retargeting) is the practice of serving ads across the internet to people who have already visited your website.
 It allows your company to seem like they’re “following” people around the web by serving ads on the websites and platforms they use most.

 On average, only 2% of your website visitors convert.
 Remarketing goes after that other 98%.

 And guess what?
 Remarketing increases conversions.
 Research from WordStream found that the more times a user sees an ad, the higher the conversion rate.

 Learn more about remarketing »

 In the B2B setting, events help generate the most leads.
 This hasn’t changed from years past.
 Today’s empowered buyer still wants to build relationships, and events are the best way to do that.
-If you don’t have the capacity to host an event, make sure to go to the ones that are relevant to your industry, and always do research on attendees.
+If you can’t host an event, make sure to go to the ones that are relevant to your industry and always do research on attendees.

 Learn more about event marketing »